markjones-msft/ArcDashboard/README.md

 1. Server Inventory - WIll include Arc and Azure Servers
 2. SQL Inventory - Will include Arc and Azure SQL Servers
 3. Databases - Will include Arc Databases only
-4. ESU Forecast - Will estimate based on todays pricing for ESU with Arc future Costs for WIndows 2016 and SQL 2016 Extended Support Updates
+4. ESU Forecast - Provides an estimate, based on todays pricing, ESU future Costs for WIndows 2016 and SQL 2016 Extended Support Updates.
+For detailed prices of ESUs see: https://azure.microsoft.com/en-us/pricing/details/azure-arc/core-control-plane/

 ## Data Sources Used
 The Dashboard has the following data sources:
 1. Resource Graph - Used to gather Servers, SQL Instances and Databases across Azure and Connected to Azure Arc.
 Credentials will be required with Read Access to Resource Graph to your Azure Subscriptions